Bevill State offers the following Federal Veterans Educational Assistance Programs and resources.

 Age Deadline: Dependent children must file an application prior to age 26 (may be extended to age 30 in certain cases).
 A spouse or widow(er) does not have a filing deadline or age limitation.

 For more information and application procedures, students should contact the nearest Veterans Affairs Office Located in each county courthouse or write to the:

 For further assistance with this program at Bevill State Community College, once benefits have been approved, contact your campus VA Certifying Official.

 The State of Alabama established the Alabama National Guard Educational Assistance Program to provide financial assistance to active Alabama National Guard Members who are enrolled in degree programs at accredited post-secondary institutions.
-Students may be awarded funds to defray direct educational-related expenses: tuition, mandatory fees, books, and supplies, not to exceed $500 per term and not more than $1,000 annually.
-Contact your campus VA Certifying Official for assistance.
+ANGEAP award amounts will be determined based on the outstanding balance of tution and fees remaining after all other benefits the student is using has been applied

 Tuition Assistance (TA) is a Department of Defense (DoD) program.
 TA rules vary by branch of service and can even vary between components within the branches depending on whether the service member is Active duty, Reserve, or National Guard.
 Soldiers may request TA through www.goarmyed.com prior to the course start date.
-GoArmyEd will notify the soldier whether the TA is approved of not.
+Students have 14 days from the start of the semester to input information into GoArmyEd system for TA approval.
+GoArmyEd will notify the soldier of TA approval.
 If the TA request is not approved, GoArmyEd will advise the soldier of the reason and next steps.

 More information about the SOC Military Bill of Student Rights and the Servicemembers Opportunity College Consortium is available at the Consortium Web Site.